Prayer, contemplation and faith-based support

 The University has a number of spaces on campus available for prayer and quiet contemplation, whether you practise a particular faith or not.
 If you practise a faith, you can be confident that you will be able to follow your beliefs in Leeds and find support and information related to your faith.

-The Catholic Chaplaincy is another of the buildings used by the Universities Chaplaincy in Leeds.
+The Catholic Chaplaincy is another of the buildings used by the Universities’ Chaplaincy in Leeds.
 For more information about Catholic Chaplaincy events and worship visit the Catholic Chaplaincy website.

-Green Room and Cemetery Lodge
+The Green Room

-For more information about these facilities, contact the Leeds University Union Islamic Society or Farhat Yaqoob, Muslim Student Adviser, on firstname.lastname@example.org.
+For more information about prayer facilities, contact the Leeds University Union Islamic Society or Sister Farhat Yaqoob, Muslim Student Adviser, on firstname.lastname@example.org.

 The Jewish Chaplaincy can be found within the Hillel Student Centre.
 The Hillel House Synagogue has regular Morning Prayer services and offers Orthodox and Egalitarian Friday night services.